pv-vighnesh/personal-expense-app/README.md

 Introducing bootstrap into the project.
 Made UI look cool.
 Cleaned the JS code a bit and did some destructring of Js. read about destructuring in javascript
+8th commit: DATE ;)
+Adding a date funtion to get current date to use it in expense table.

 textContent will print html tags as well, avoid this by using innerHtml